lagimik/PartnerCrucible/TheChangelog.md

 ### Week ending March 17, 2023

-Changes this week's changes include a focus on Data and AI with Power BI, Oracle on Azure, Azure Data Explorer in a Day, and Hackathon, Github, and Devops to balance things out.
+Changes this week include a focus on Data and AI with Power BI, Oracle on Azure, Azure Data Explorer in a Day, and Hackathon, Github, and Devops to balance things out.

 Date | Change | File
 :--- | :----- | ---: